scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_moran.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 41-42
+GENERATED FROM PYTHON SOURCE LINES 40-41

-We can visualize some of those genes with :func:`scanpy.pl.spatial`.
+We can visualize some of those genes with :func:`squidpy.pl.spatial_scatter`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 42-44
+GENERATED FROM PYTHON SOURCE LINES 41-43

 .. code-block:: default

-    sc.pl.spatial(adata, color=["Resp18", "Tuba4a"])
+    sq.pl.spatial_scatter(adata, color=["Resp18", "Tuba4a"])